ipld/go-datalark/docs/using-structs.md

 }))
 ```

-Or creating structs with other more complex starlark syntaxes:
+Or creating structs by applying a dict into keyword args:

-[testmark]:# (hello-structs/create/script.various/complex)
+[testmark]:# (hello-structs/create/script.various/apply-dict)
 ```python
 x = {"foo": "one"}
 x["bar"] = "two"
 print(mytypes.FooBar(**x))
 ```

 All of the above syntaxes do the same things,
 and so those print calls will emit the same result: